 Sorrow continues and there are no new words to guide us after the death of one of Ireland’s giants, Seamus Heaney.
-He died six years ago.
+On this day in 1995, he won the Nobel Prize for Literature.

 Ireland's poet, Seamus Heaney, died on August 30, 2013, and was buried in Bellaghy.
 His body brought home from Dublin to rest next to the grave of his little brother, Christopher, whom many of us know from “Mid-Term Break,” a poem now learned by heart by Irish children in schools north and south of the border.